 Why are so many agile teams so hesitant to do demos?
 Why are demos so lifeless?
-Sometimes a demo becomes so boring that the Scrum Team decides to skip it all together.
+Sometimes a project manager demo becomes so boring that the Scrum Team decides to skip it altogether.
 Other times, a team doesn’t have the skills to report their work to the Product Owner, as they don’t know how to “speak business”.
 But most often however, they simply don’t know how to perform a good demo.

 In most cases a team simply doesn’t understand the reason or the background of why a demo is so important.
 At Polidea, the Sprint Demo is invaluable for keeping stakeholders up to date with the progress of the product development.
 It’s up to the stakeholders to decide when the product campaign should start and when it should be released to the market.

 Everything is done to ensure the biggest profit with the developed product.
-Demo also allows them to give feedback and discuss with the Product Owner and the Scrum team any possible changes to the Product Backlog which would help to maximize value.
+Project’s demo also allows them to give feedback and discuss with the Product Owner and the Scrum team any possible changes to the Product Backlog which would help to maximize value.